JavaScript Code

 return {{data?.name ?? 'default'}};

-In combination with the if statement
+It can also be used in combination with the if

 const userRole = {{data?.role ?? 'user'}};